 The V70 certainly did a pretty good job.
 This instantly recognizable design was considered a fashion phone at the time.

-A neon-backlit keypad and rotating, round, solid-color panel with interchangeable frames make this a cool Motorola device.
+A neon-backlit keypad and rotating, round, solid-color panel with interchangeable frames make this an excellent Motorola device.
 Motorola V70 has a WAP browser, GPRS function, vibrate mode, and voice dialing.

 14. Motorola T720 (2002)

-Often described as a crossroads between the StarTAC and V60 series, the T720 includes customization features in particular.
-Owners were able to customize and personalize the look of the device by changing the phone’s front and black plates.
+Often described as a crossroads between the StarTAC and V60 series, the T720 includes customization features.
+Owners could customize and personalize the device’s look by changing the phone’s front and black plates.

 15. Motorola C200 (2003)

-This phone was pretty boring at the time, but its simple design and affordable price tag made it Motorola’s third-best-selling phone of all time.
+This phone was boring then, but its simple design and affordable price tag made it Motorola’s third-best-selling phone.
 The Motorola C200 is so well made that some users have claimed to keep using this phone until 2011 with its original battery.